Rustring/MsOffice-On-WineBottles-Improved/README.md

 ## Desctiption

-This guide should help you run Microsft Office all the way from 2010 to 2016 on bottles using WINE, 2019 and onwards are unfortunately not possible, or are very hard to install.
+This guide should help you run Microsft Office all the way from 2007 to 2016 on bottles using WINE, 2019 and onwards are unfortunately not possible, or are very hard to install.

 ### Note:

-This is not strictly made by me, I made the original guide a little better, the original one is [here](https://github.com/tazihad/msoffice-bottle).
+1. This is not strictly made by me, I made the original guide a little better, the original one is [here](https://github.com/tazihad/msoffice-bottle).
+2. It is more reccomended to use the ISO as it just works, and generally there can be issues with the online installer.

 ## Microsoft Office 2007, 2010